-Soaker hoses, which are sometimes called “weeping hoses,” are the most basic of drip irrigation systems.
-They’re flexible, often fabric-covered hoses with little holes in them that allow you to water at the base of the plant.
-Dimitri and Sara Gatanas, who own and operate East Harlem’s Urban Garden Center, love them because they “make life so much easier.”
-Parks recommends this one for its “gentle but soaking hose heads that supply a nice amount of water without disturbing seedlings or eroding soil with too powerful of a rush of water.”
+Soaker hoses are the most basic of drip-irrigation systems: They’re flexible, often fabric-covered hoses with little holes in them that water near the base of the plant.
+Dimitri and Sara Gatanas, who own and operate the beloved East Harlem gardening store Urban Garden Center, love them because they “make life so much easier” than toting a full hose around.
+Parks recommends Hoselink’s model for its “gentle but soaking hose heads that supply a nice amount of water without disturbing seedlings or eroding soil with too powerful of a rush of water.”

 Best drip irrigation kit

-CaliKim loves this raised-bed irrigation kit because it’s “easy for beginners and has everything included to get started.”
-It includes different types of nozzles (from drips to mini sprayers) that you can place along the hose to accommodate your garden.
-It’s big enough to cover 50 feet, which should handle 10 rows of vegetables, but if that’s not enough, you can also connect them.
+If you’re interested in trying out drip irrigation, CaliKim recommends this raised-bed kit because it’s “easy for beginners and has everything included to get started.”
+It includes different types of nozzles (from drips to mini-sprayers) that you can arrange based on your garden’s requirements.
+It’s big enough to cover 50 feet, which should handle ten rows of vegetables, but if that’s not enough, you can also connect multiple kits.
 And it’s UV resistant, so it’ll hold up through hot summers.